rtCamp/snapwp/docs/overloading-wp-behavior.md

 ```

 ---

 ## Overloading React Parser Options

 SnapWP allows you to pass custom options to [**react-parser**](../packages/next/src/react-parser/index.tsx) .
-This is useful when you want to overload default options.
+This is useful when you want to overload default options of react-parser.

 ### 1. Creating a Custom Component with options

 Create a new Custom Component to overload the default options of [react-parser](../packages/next/src/react-parser/index.tsx).

+MyCustomReactParser.tsx
 ```tsx
 import {
 	getImageSizeFromAttributes,